 Ducts can become dirty, contaminated with the build-up of dust and lint, or both.
 This can lead to unpleasant odors in the air and even health problems.
 When a home’s ductwork is damaged or clogged, it can send dust and other contaminants throughout the house.
 As these pollutants pass through the ducts and into the main home, they can settle onto furniture, walls, and other surfaces.

-A new ductwork installation or duct cleaning in Irving, TX will help remove these contaminants.
+A new ductwork installation or duct cleaning will help remove these contaminants.
 It also helps to maintain a healthier environment in the home.
 Ductwork replacement will allow for proper airflow through the home and further reduce indoor air pollutants, resulting in cleaner air.

 Clogged or damaged ductwork can lead to low airflow throughout the home.
 This will cause a home to be too cold or too hot, ultimately increasing heating and cooling costs.
 New ducts will remove the restrictions that prevent them from doing their job efficiently, giving your HVAC system adequate airflow to circulate air throughout the home and reduce energy consumption.